keptn/tutorials/site/tutorials/keptn-litmus-018.md

 kubectl apply -f ../deploy/service.yaml
 ```

 We now have all the integrations installed and connected to the Keptn control plane.
-Let's move on with setup up a project!
+Now we can set up a project!

 ## Create project
 Duration: 1:00